-Such an outcome is suggested by the Grossman and Helpman (1994) model of the political economy of trade policy.
-They derive an expression that explains the structure of tariff rates across industries:
+Such an outcome is suggested by Grossman & Helpman's (1994) model of the political economy of trade policy.
+They derive an expression that explains the structure of tariff rates across industries.

-$$\frac{t_i}{(1+t_i)} = \frac{I_i - \alpha_L}{a + \alpha_L} \cdot \frac{x_i}{m_i \varepsilon_i}$$ where I_i is an (exogenous) indicator that equals one if industry i is represented by a lobby group (and zero otherwise), a is the weight put on social welfare in the objective function of politicians, α_L is the (exogenous) share of the population that is represented by lobbies, x_i/m_i is the inverse import market share in industry i (x_i being domestic output and m_i being imports in sector i), and ε_i is the elasticity of import demand.
-The protection received by a sector is higher when it is organized, when its output is high relative to competing imports, and when the price responsiveness of the corresponding trade flows is low.
-Unless the import share, the elasticity, the population share, or the weight on social welfare changes, the tariff rates would not be expected to change.
+$$\frac{t{\rm i}}{(1+t{\rm i})} = \frac{I{\rm i} - \alpha{\rm L}}{a + \alpha{\rm L}} \cdot \frac{x{\rm i}}{m{\rm i} \varepsilon{\rm i}},$$ where I_i is an (exogenous) indicator that equals one if industry i is represented by a lobby group and zero otherwise; a is the weight put on social welfare in the objective function of politicians; $\alpha{\rm L}$ is the (exogenous) share of the population that is represented by lobbies; $x{\rm i}/m{\rm i}$ is the inverse import market share in industry i (x_i being domestic output and m_i being imports in sector i); and ε_i is the elasticity of import demand.
+The protection received by a sector is higher when the sector is organized, when its output is high relative to competing imports, and when the price responsiveness of the corresponding trade flows is low.
+Unless the import share, the elasticity, the population share, or the weight on social welfare changes, the tariff rates are not expected to change.

-The biggest changes in the tariff usually have been the adjustment of the entire schedule of rates up or down rather than adjustments to the scale of tariff rates across industries.
-Referring to the equation above, this suggests that the weight on social welfare (a) may change more than the factors affecting particular industries.
+The biggest changes in the tariff usually have been adjustments of the entire schedule of rates up or down rather than adjustments to the scale of tariff rates across industries.
+Referring to the equation above, this suggests that the weight on social welfare (indicated by a) may change more than the factors affecting particular industries.
 Such shifts in policy arise from changes in the political power of different political parties or regions of the country.
-Thus, a move to a lower level of average tariffs (which comes from a change in the weight on social welfare in the model) does not reflect one political faction being more "subservient to the public good" than another, as Madison put it, but simply that an ascendant political faction puts greater weight on exportoriented producer interests than on import-competing producer interests.
+Thus, a move to a lower level of average tariffs (which comes from a change in the weight on social welfare in the model) does not reflect that one political faction is more "subservient to the public good" than another, as Madison put it, but simply that an ascendant political faction puts greater weight on exportoriented producer interests than on import-competing producer interests.

-2.4 Partisan Divisions & Political Rules
+2.4.
+Partisan Divisions and Political Rules

-One implication of different regions having different trade-related economic interests is that political parties will take opposing positions on trade policy issues if they draw on different regions for their political support.
-Each of the three eras of trade policy identified above - revenue, restriction, and reciprocity - has occurred in a period in which one political party was politically dominant and could implement its preferred policy.
+One implication of the fact that different regions have different trade-related economic interests is that political parties will take opposing positions on trade policy issues if they draw on different regions for their political support.
+Each of the three eras of trade policy identified above-revenue, restriction, and reciprocity-has occurred in a period in which one political party was politically dominant and could implement its preferred policy.
 This is summarized in Table 1.

-In addition, political rules make it difficult to change policy and help lock-in the policy preferences of the dominant party.
+In addition, political rules make it difficult to change policy and help lock in the policy preferences of the dominant party.
 The passage of legislation requires the approval of the House of Representatives, the Senate, and the president.
 This usually can happen only when one party has unified control of government, i.e., when one party controls all three entities.
-If there is divided government, partisan differences make significant policy change unlikely and the status quo remains secure.14
+If there is a